Human Autonomy and Sense of Agency in Human-Robot Interaction: A Systematic Literature Review: Method

-The articles were imported into the software MAXQDA 2022 for coding.
-After individual coding, the coders compared and discussed the identified segments for each category.
-Discrepancies were discussed until they reached a common decision.
-Afterwards, both coders inductively examined the content to identify common trends and patterns.
-Those were discussed as well, and the results are presented in the following chapter.
+The articles were imported into MAXQDA 2022 for coding.
+After individual coding, the coders compared and discussed the coded segments within each category.
+Discrepancies were resolved through discussion until consensus was reached.
+We refrained from calculating intercoder agreement statistics, given the factual nature of research articles.
+Intercoder agreement statistics calculate agreement and not correctness, and therefore misalign with the actual goal of data extraction.
+Subsequently, both coders inductively examined the content to identify common trends and patterns.
+These were also discussed, and the results are presented in the following chapter.